Verizon upgrades network for D - GuruFocus.com

-Recent upgrades include new cell site, expanded 5G coverage, upgraded fiber capacity and additional bandwidth to provide an exceptional experience for customers
+Recent upgrades lead to testing results that show customers have the best experience on the Verizon network

-DALLAS, June 06, 2023 (GLOBE NEWSWIRE) -- Verizon has recently made major upgrades to the network serving customers in Dallas, TX.
+DETROIT, June 08, 2023 (GLOBE NEWSWIRE) -- Verizon has recently made major upgrades to the network serving customers in Detroit, MI.
 These upgrades are part of a multi-year redesign of its network architecture to stay ahead of exponential data usage increases, upgrade the technology in the network, and to pave the way for personalized customer experiences.
-Network upgrades in Dallas include deploying new cell sites to extend coverage and capacity in local communities.
+Network upgrades in Detroit include deploying new cell sites to extend coverage and capacity in local communities.
 They also include adding more capacity on fiber optic cables to move more data through the network and adding bandwidth to the cellular network to accommodate new services like wireless internet service for homes and businesses.
 Specifics on the upgrades include:

 - Engineers have deployed 5G Ultra Wideband service using Millimeter Wave (mmWave), its premium, high-band spectrum which allows for extremely fast speeds and massive capacity as well as C-band spectrum designed for fast speeds, high capacity and wide coverage.
-With the recent deployments and upgrades, 97% of people in Dallas now have access to 5G service from Verizon.
+With the recent deployments and upgrades, 91% of people in Detroit now have access to 5G service from Verizon.
 Verizon Engineers have deployed 5G Ultra Wideband service using its C-band spectrum designed for high capacity and wide coverage.
-Most notably, Verizon’s 5G Ultra Wideband service is now available through new cell sites recently deployed providing service at Katie Jackson Park and the surrounding residential area, throughout Aubrey north of Highway 380, at Samuell Grand Park and the surrounding area, along I-30 east of downtown Dallas, and in the Little Elm Community of Cross Oak Ranch.
-Engineers have also increased coverage throughout Collin County specifically in Frisco, Prosper, Celina and Melissa.
-Lastly, small cells are now providing 5G service in the Legacy Shops, the commerce district just north of Stonebriar Mall, and south of Toyota Stadium in Frisco covering local residential buildings and businesses in that area.
+Most notably, Verizon’s 5G Ultra Wideband service is now available via two new cell sites near the Milford Proving Grounds and a third new cell site in the eastern Commerce Township.
+Engineers have also recently deployed a handful of small cells to increase capacity in the northern suburbs around the Holly and Bald Mountain State Recreation Areas.
+Comerica Park is also benefiting from 5G service from Verizon with a new indoor system installed in 2023 for visitors and attendees of events in that venue.

-“We know customers count on us, and we work everyday to ensure we deliver for them.
-Our reliable, secure network connects families, friends, homes and businesses in Dallas, TX with best-in-class 5G Ultra Wideband technology,” said Phillip French, Vice President of Engineering and Operations for Verizon.
-“We’re committed to continuing to provide unmatched connectivity to all of our customers across Dallas.”
+“We know customers count on us, and we work every day to ensure we deliver for them.
+Our reliable, secure network connects families, friends, homes and businesses in Detroit, MI with best-in-class 5G Ultra Wideband technology,” said Dean Brauer, Vice President of Engineering and Operations for Verizon.
+“We’re committed to continuing to provide unmatched connectivity to all of our customers across Detroit.”

 With these and other technology advancements on Verizon’s network, customers are able to use more data in more ways.
 This multi-service network powers: